fermeridamagni/fermeridamagni/README.md

 ### Hi there, I'm Fer 👋🏻

-I'm 2 years old as Freelance Developer based in México, I love create digital experiences, and discover AI tools.
+I'm 3 years as Freelance Developer based in México, I love to create digital experiences for the Web and Mobile devices!

 * Check out my [website](https://magni.dev "Magni Development") to learn about my work.